ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 like `A * B` in the `alpha * A * B` term) give implementation-defined results.
 However, this would make the library's specification non-generic on the matrix element type, which would defeat our goal of a generic linear algebra library.
+Thus, we do not favor this approach.

 #### Unconditionally read-and-write arguments